henry89/projectAL/chef/cookbooks/cookNginx/README.md

-#Readme file for the cookDefault cookbook
+#Readme file for the cookNginx cookbook